MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-analysis-services-tabular-data.md

 **Question:** If I created a live connection, can I edit the model or query in Power BI Desktop?

-**Answer:** No. All of the query and modeling features in Power BI Desktop are disabled when exploring live data.
+**Answer:** You can create report level measures in the Power BI Desktop, but all other query and modelling features are disabled when exploring live data.